-Stuart Parker is an historian, political activist and itinerant lecturer in the humanities at various universities in Southwestern BC, most recently the Simon Fraser University and the University of British Columbia.
+Stuart Parker is an historian, political activist and lecturer in History and International Studies at Simon Fraser University and in Liberal Studies at the BC Institute of Technology..
 A former postdoctoral fellow of the Social Sciences and Humanities Research Council of Canada, Stuart is the author of the forthcoming book History Through Seer Stones: A Hundred Years of Mormon Pasts published by Kofford Books, as well as academic journal articles and conference presentations on Mormonism in the US and Latin America in addition to papers on municipal politics, sport history, landscape phenomenology and historiography.
 His most recent publication, “Quesos y gusanos,” a study applying Carlo Ginzburg’s theory of a “folk substratum” to Mexican Mormon thought, appears in Just South of Zion: Mormons in Mexico and its Borderlands.

 Stuart is a longtime electoral reform activist, having co-founded the BC Electoral Change Coalition in 1997 and the Toronto Democracy Initiative in 2007.
 He has also served on the boards of Fair Vote Canada, most recently as Vice President, and Fair Voting BC and on the steering committees of the “Yes” campaigns in the 1996 Vancouver civic, 2007 Ontario provincial and 2005 and 2009 BC provincial referenda on proportional representation.
 He is currently the founding president of MoVE: the Movement for Voter Equality, a national advocacy group for voting reform that partners with Fair Vote Canada on municipal voting reform and other issues.

 Formerly, a Unitarian and and Anglican, Stuart has teturned to the faith of his young adulthood, Bokononism.
 During his period as a Christian in Toronto, he was active in his faith community.
 Following his leadership in organizing a two conferences in support of Anglican same-sex blessings in 2007 in Toronto, he served as a regular panelist for CTS Christian TV’s public affairs program, On the Line until relocating to the US in 2010.

 Nephew of the late Harry Jerome, Stuart gave the keynote speech at the opening of BC’s Black History Month celebrations in 1994 and served on the board of the BC Black Historical and Cultural Society in 2001-02.